NationalLibraryOfNorway/warehouse-logistics-service/README.md

 Make sure that your development tool supports the [EditorConfig](https://editorconfig.org "Link to EditorConfig homepage") standard, and use the included [`.editorconfig`](.editorconfig "Link to project's EditorConfig file") file.
 IntelliJ IDEA supports formatting the code according to the `.editorconfig` file, and can be set up in the `Editor` settings.

-Additionally you should run the tests, and run spotless to ensure that the code is formatted correctly.
+Additionally you should run the tests, and run Spotless to ensure that the code is formatted correctly.
 To run tests and spotless, use the following commands:

 ```shell